TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Vote pause the game
+- Simple commands for chat
+	- time

+- Holster should always try to hide both
+- Release notes
+	- release_notes.txt holding last 100 commits
+	- Updated on each upload

+- Why are indices wrong in shop?
+	- Though perhaps it's for the better?

 - Fix version numbering on MacOS
 	- It's probably because of the shallow clone